RamonMeffert/svelte-datagrid/README.md

 ## Getting started

 > **Note**
-> Full documentation is available on _documentation site in progress_
+> Full documentation is available on <https://svelte-datagrid.pages.dev/docs>.

 A basic table looks like this: